cyipt/popupCycleways/article.md

 Table 1: The top 10 candidate roads for space reallocation for pop-up active transport infrastructure according to methods presented in this paper.

+The approach is not without limitations.
+Its reliance on data rather than community engagement represents a rather top-down approach to transport planning.
+To overcome this issue future work could seek to incorporate the results such as those presented above into a participatory map of the type shown in Figure 1.
+A major advantage of the approach is that it is scalable.
+It would be feasible to run the method for every city in the UK for which there is data, given sufficient computer and developer resource.
+Given the recent interest in and funding for pop-up cycleways, rolling-out the method quickly, while being agile to adapt the method and parameters for different cities, could help ensure that funding for pop-up infrastructure is spent in an evidence-based way.

 <!-- Guidance from https://transportfindings.org/for-authors -->